 If you feel like you’re in a toddler snack rut, run to this post!
 I had just finished whipping up another batch of Lucy’s Power Muffins (more on that in a second), but we felt ourselves falling into a routine of monthly muffin baking, and we were in desperate need of new ideas – aside from the usual cheese, crackers and sliced up fruit.
 I asked, and you delivered.
 There was so much great feedback, that I’ve bookmarked that photo to refer to when we’re in need of a new idea, and we’ve already implemented a few.
 So, thank you!
 Y’all are the cats pajamas, I tell ya.

 But back to those power muffins!
 Lucy, as I imagine most 14 month old babes to be, is insatiable.
 She’s no longer nursing, and that was the magic ticket that eased her into a more predictable food routine of breakfast, mid-morning snack (sometimes), lunch, late-afternoon snack (always!) and dinner.
-That late afternoon snack was always sneaking up on us, and we were on the hunt for something that would be filling, satisfying and guilt-free.
+That late afternoon snack was always sneaking up on us, and we were on the hunt for something that would be filling and satisfying.

 Enter the veggie packed banana muffin, a muffin that can handle a big handful of remnant fruits or nuts that are taking up space in your fridge and pantry.
 Sometimes, we refer to them as the everything-but-the-kitchen-sink muffins, but I’ll leave that up to you.